mdeff/paper-cryoem-orientation-recovery/reviews.md

 Confidence: 4: You are confident in your assessment, but not absolutely certain.
 It is unlikely, but not impossible, that you did not understand some parts of the submission or that you are unfamiliar with some pieces of related work.
 Code Of Conduct: While performing my duties as a reviewer (including writing reviews and participating in discussions), I have and will continue to abide by the NeurIPS code of conduct.

+### Rebuttal

+Thank you for your time and (thoughtful) comments.

+We do think the paper is suitable for publication at NeurIPS, as the call for papers stat "..." application

+TODO baselines / benchmark to SOTA: either done, either why not.

+Preliminary results about transfer to unseen proteins.

 ## Official Review of Paper4764 by Reviewer 9yDH
 16 Jul 2021
 NeurIPS 2021 Conference Paper4764 Official ReviewReaders: Program Chairs, Paper4764 Senior Area Chairs, Paper4764 Area Chairs, Paper4764 Reviewers Submitted, Paper4764 Authors